BarrySad/uuid-dropper/README.md

 # uuid-dropper

 Shellcode dropper that uses UUID strings for obfuscation.

-The shellcode is loaded into memory and launched through EnumDesktopsA
+The shellcode is loaded into memory and executed through EnumDesktopsA